green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 //  9
 ```

-This is how you solution should look like:
+This is how your solution should look like:

 ```js
 let printValues = (array) => {